Wedding Budget 101: How to Stop Overspending By Creating a Budget

-When figuring out when you want to get married, know that the time of year can affect costs too.
+When figuring out when you want to get married, know that the time of year can affect costs, too.
 Wedding season typically lasts from late spring to early fall.
-You may find vendors are cheaper in off-season months.
+You may find vendors are cheaper in offseason months.

 You’ll also want to beware of planning a wedding close to holidays when venues may be booked and caterers may be busy.
 A wedding on New Year’s Eve or Valentine’s Day may seem fun or romantic, but you’ll likely pay a premium for those special dates.

-Your parents or other close relatives may want to chip in to cover wedding costs, but don’t just assume — or expect — they will.
-Have a direct conversation with family about the financials.
-If your folks are contributing, make sure you understand whether they’re providing a set amount or if they plan to cover a certain item — like the wedding gown or the booze for the reception.
+Your parents or other close relatives may want to chip in to cover wedding costs, but don’t assume — or expect — they will.
+Have a direct conversation with your family about the financials.
+If your folks are contributing, make sure you understand whether they’re providing a set amount or if they plan to cover a certain expense — like the wedding gown or the booze for the reception.

 Take a look at your existing budget — or budgets, if you manage money separately — and figure out where there’s room to cut expenses.
-(Use this post on how to save money fast as a starting point.)
+In addition, start brainstorming ways you can make a little extra cash to plump up your savings.

 Your savings, plus any family contributions, will make up your wedding budget total.
 If what you expect to have saved falls short of what you expect to spend (which we’ll discuss next), you have three choices:

-Plan a less expensive wedding.
+- Plan a less expensive wedding.

-Push back the wedding date to allow more time to save up.
+- Push back the wedding date to allow more time to save up.

-Borrow money for your big day.
+- Borrow money for your big day.